 This text is from a class assignment published on Coursera.
 After submitting it there I decided to share it with the wider audience, hopefully, it will be helpful to more people.
 Thanks for reading, commenting and sharing this post with your social friends.

-In the past 20+ years, after the dissolution of Yugoslavia, the republic of Macedonia is struggling to get the economy going.
-We call this the transition period, during which my hair has grown somewhat white, and all of the kids from my street are now collage graduates.
+In the past 20+ years, after the dissolution of Yugoslavia, the Republic of Macedonia is struggling to get the economy going.
+We call this the transition period, during which my hair has grown somewhat white, and all of the kids from my street are now college graduates.
 Yet we still seem to be stuck in limbo, with little to be proud of as a nation.

 During this time, we saw the spawning and rise of the Asian Tigers (economies like China, Indonesia, Taiwan etc), and more recently, the explosive growth of the Saudi Arabia peninsula.

 All three regions started off with a bad set of 5 cards in our proverbial poker game.
 The Asian Tigers and the Saudi nations seem to have plaid a very good round with the cards they got.
 We, along with our other neighbors of the Eastern block, seem to struggle.